kornikkk/doctor-appointments-service/README.md

 Service for scheduling doctor appointments implemented with Spring Boot, Kotlin and using Hexagonal Architecture.

 ## Project structure
-Project contains domain and adapters module.
+Project contains domain and adapters modules.
 ### Domain module
 No dependencies to Spring etc.
 ### Adapters module